 Altering your antifreeze is a significant aspect of preparing your vehicle for cold weather.
 Antifreeze is a liquid agent that prevents a vehicle’s engine from overheating during summer and seizing up during winter.
+Also known as Ethylene Glycol.

 While it isn’t difficult to test, dispose of, and change your vehicle’s antifreeze, we recommend that you be knowledgeable when it comes to your engine as well as hazardous waste laws and recycling in your region.